SriKavya3753/AshaBot/README.md

 - **Automatic backups**: Data is regularly backed up
 - **Seamless scaling**: Adjusts to application needs
 - **Enhanced security**: Built-in encryption and security features

-## Deployment Guide
-To deploy this application on Render:

-1. Fork or clone the repository to your GitHub account
-2. Create a Render account at [render.com](https://render.com)
-3. Connect your GitHub repository to Render
-4. Set up two web services:
-   - FastAPI backend service (pointing to main.py)
-   - Streamlit frontend service (pointing to streamlit_app.py)
-5. Configure environment variables in Render settings for both services
-6. Deploy both services

-For detailed deployment instructions, see the deployment guide in the repository.

 ## Future Enhancements
 - **Personalized Recommendations**: Learning from user interactions to suggest relevant opportunities